muratk5n/thirdwave/en/README.md

 appeal to the broadest possible electorate from get-go, IMO that is a good thing.
 Plus RC system is a money saver.

-What are *your* thoughts?
-Leave your comments below.
-And dont forget to hit the bell and click on the subscribe button.

-Just kidding..
-I dont care 🤣

 ---

 Lee Pace (Cleon of the genetic dynasty) as the new Nicholas Cage?